AI-Fundamentals/DifferentiableUserModels-DataGen/README.md

 4. Try build and precompile steps above
 5. If you have any more errors, you could try remove the `Manifest.toml` file and start again.
 6. You could try remove the package and see if it runs without it
+7. Make sure `Distributions` is v0.24.18 as it seems to want to update itself to the latest version (which doesn't work)